What is Intellectual Property? A Short Introduction

 The World IP Organisation (WIPO) has come up with a more all-embracing ideology of IP, but at present it seems that it will be sometime before a definition of IP becomes universally accepted.

-One thought on “What is Intellectual Property?
+One response to “What is Intellectual Property?
 A Short Introduction”